 How do I find a notary public?

-Notary services can be found at banks, financial institutions, law offices, UPS stores, public libraries, and online platforms offering remote notarization through secure video calls.
+Notary services are available at banks, financial institutions, law offices, UPS stores, public libraries, and online platforms offering remote notarization through secure video calls.

 What are the types of notarization?